Burton Ritchie: Life and career

 Burton has produced multiple film projects including: Copenhagen (2014), starring Gethin Anthony (Game of Thrones), which premiered at the 2014 Slamdance Film Festival, winning the Audience Award for Narrative Feature; Low Down (2014), starring John Hawkes, Elle Fanning, Glenn Close, Flea (Red Hot Chili Peppers) and Peter Dinklage (Game of Thrones), which premiered at the 2014 Sundance Film Festival winning the Sundance U.S. Dramatic Cinematography Award; Big Significant Things (2014), which premiered at the 2014 SXSW (South by Southwest Festival) starring Harry Lloyd (Game of Thrones); Welcome to Me (2014) starring Kristen Wiig, also produced by Will Ferrell and Adam McKay; Eating Animals (2014) narrated by Natalie Portman; and the Kevin Pollak directorial debut, Misery Loves Comedy, which was a 2015 Sundance Special Event and acquired by Tribeca Film.

 On October 6, 2015, Ritchie was arrested on federal drug charges for manufacturing and distributing "Spice."
 On January 23, 2017.
 Ritchie was found guilty of multiple Federal charges related to the distribution and sale of the drug "spice".
-He is awaiting sentencing and faces 79 years in Federal prison.
+These charges were later overturned on appeal.

 On July 3, 2019, (Charles) Burton Ritchie and co-founder of Heretic Films, Benjamin Gelecki, were found guilty of 24 federal charges related to selling synthetic drugs in Nevada.
 The pair was held responsible for selling 4,000 pounds, which grossed $1.6 million, of Spice/K2 within a 24-day period in 2012.
-Sentencing is scheduled for January 10, 2020 in federal court in Las Vegas, Nevada.
+They were sentenced to 20 years in Federal Prison on September 9, 2020, after also taking pleas in their outstanding cases in Alabama and Virginia, ending all further legal proceedings against them.

+Ritchie was released on bond pending appeal on November 17, 2023.
+He has returned to producing film.

+The U.S. Supreme Court denied certiorari in Galecki, Benjamin, et al. v.
+United States (24-126) on November 12, 2024.